sakai-mirror/sakai/docs/jmeter/README.txt

    The file to download is randomly selected.

 sakai2_upload_to_resource_tool.jmx - For each user, visit the first site to which they have access, go to the Resources tool, and upload a file.
+The file to upload is selected from the list of files in "test_upload_list.txt".
+   See test_upload/README.txt for more details.

 sakai1_browse_all_tools.jmx - For testing against Sakai 1.0 (and 1.5?).
    For each user, pick a random site (to which they have